Rakvere: History

+In 1502, in the Battle of Smolino, the Catholic Teutonic Order defeated Russian forces and promised Michael the Archangel that they would build monasteries in Livonia.
+One of them was the Franciscan monastery built on Rakvere's Theatre Hill in 1506 or 1508.
+In 1517, as the Protestant Reformation began, the books from Rakvere's monastery were moved to the Oleviste Church Library, founded in 1552, in Tallinn and, eventually, to the Center for Old and Rare Books at the Tallinn University Academic Library, founded in 1946.

-The building of a Franciscan monastery started on Theatre Hill in 1508.
-Yet, in 1558, during the first year of the Livonian War, Muscovite troops captured Rakvere, and, in 1574, Sweden heavily damaged the town after the disastrous Siege of Wesenberg.
+In 1558, during the first year of the Livonian War, Russian troops captured Rakvere, and, in 1574, Sweden heavily damaged the town after the disastrous Siege of Wesenberg.
 In 1581, Sweden captured Rakvere and passed it to the Polish–Lithuanian Commonwealth in 1602; Polish troops destroyed the castle in 1605.
 After Rakvere returned to Swedish control that same year, a mansion was built on the ruins of the monastery.
 In 1703, during the Great Northern War, Rakvere was burned down.
-With the capitulation of Estonia and Livonia in 1710 and the subsequent Treaty of Nystad in 1721, the town became part of the Russian Empire.
-It was a part of Russia until 1918 when, following World War I, Estonia became an independent nation.
+With the capitulation of Estonia and Livonia in 1710 and the subsequent Treaty of Nystad in 1721, Russia became part of the Russian Empire for the next 200 years.

+On 28 November 1918, the 6th Rifle Division (Soviet Union) attacked the Estonian border town of Narva, marking the beginning of the Estonian War of Independence.
+The Red Army captured Rakvere on 16 December, and the city was in their hands until 12 January 1919, when Estonian and Finnish troops ran them out.
+During that time, the "Bolshevik terrorists" murdered 82 innocent people in Rakvere's Palermo forest.
+Excavations on 17 and 18 January 1919 found bodies with bullet wounds, bayonet wounds, and strangulation marks.
+In the Treaty of Tartu (Estonia-Russia), signed 2 February 1920, Russia recognized the independence and sovereignty of Estonia.